spryker/spryker-docs/docs/scos/dev/back-end-development/running-production.md

 ## Back Office security

 Back Office Application based on the Zed Application layer contains the business logic of your application and heavy backend calculations.
 Also, the Back Office Application provides full control over the data through UI.
-Even with good ACL use, the Back Office contains sensitive data which must be secured by the environment's infrastructure.
+Even with good ACL use, the Back Office contains sensitive data which must be secured.

 {% info_block warningBox "System requirement" %}

-To protect the application and user data, the Back Office Application (Zed) must be secured in an Intranet (using VPN, Basic Auth, IP allowlist, or DMZ).
+To protect the application and user data, the Back Office Application (Zed) must be secured in an Intranet (using Basic Auth, IP white-list, or DMZ).

 {% endinfo_block %}